aws-samples/iceberg-streaming-examples/README.md

 ```

-Expected performance should be around 450.000 msgs per sec if you use the ```EXAMPLE``` without merge deduplication.
+Expected performance should be around 450.000 msgs per sec if you use the ```SparkCustomIcebergIngest```.

 <img src="imgs/emr_performance.png" align="center" height="450" width="600"/>